-First-time employers should remember these basic PAYE steps:
+Now day employers must remember these basic PAYE steps:

-- Understand the minimum pay entitlements for all employees
+- Understand minimum pay entitlements for all employees

 - Ensure the correct calculation of wages